 We believe in the bodily resurrection of the just and the unjust, the everlasting bliss of the saved, and the everlasting conscious suffering of the lost.

-Trinity College of Florida believes and teaches the essential doctrines of the Christian faith that are commonly held to be the historic, Biblical, conservative, and evangelical position.
-The doctrinal statement above is applied within the academic and spiritual understanding of the inter-denominational character of our student body and faculty.
+Trinity College believes and teaches the essential doctrines of the Christian faith that are commonly held to be the historic, Biblical, conservative, and evangelical position.
+The doctrinal statement above is applied within the academic and spiritual understanding of our student body and faculty.